-I able J Candidacy 1) Garrett's Law investigation that did not result in removal.
-All children in the home will be considered a candidate.
-2) A Protection Plan was put in place.
-3) A TDM was held that did not result in removal.
-4) High or intensive risk assessment.
-5) Risk of adoption or guardianship disruption.
+Garrett's Law investigation that not result in removal.
+All childres the home will be considered a candidate. · · · A TDM was held that did not res removal. sult in 4) High or intensive risk assessment.
+Risk of adoption or guardianship disruption.
 6) SS case opened to prevent removal.
-7) A less than custody has been filed.
+7) A less than custody has been fi led.
 8) A 30-day petition has been filed.
-9) Child is living with a relative caregiver (Does not include provisional or relative foster care) 10) A CACD investigation with a true finding and an in-home or out of home offender.
-11) Reunification has occurred, and the case remains open.
-12) A sibling is in foster care.
-13) The parent or caregiver was in foster care as a child.
-14) Failure to Thrive
+Child is living with a relative caregiver (Does not include provisional or relative foster car 10) A CACD investigation with a true finding and an in-home or unknown offender. e) 11) Reunification has occurred, and case remains open.
+I the 12) A sibling is in foster care.
+13) The parent or caregiver was in a care as a child. foster 14) Failure to Thrive 15) Medical Neglect if the child is 5 under or 16) Inadequate Supervision with a child in the home 5 and under 17) Domestic Violence is a risk fact or